PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Related Work

 \subsection{4D Datasets for Dynamic Novel View Synthesis}

-Table~\ref{tab:comparison_dnvs_dataset} provides a comparative overview of our dataset alongside existing multiview and monocular DyNVS datasets.
-The initial DyNVS datasets~\cite{li2022neural, pumarola2021d, yoon2020novel} primarily employed multiview configurations or captured scenes with very limited motion, typically involving mostly rigid objects.
-For example, Plenoptic~\cite{li2022neural} was captured with sufficiently many multiview cameras at fixed positions.
-To advance DyNVS toward practical AR/VR applications, more user-friendly datasets, often captured using handheld mobile phones, were later introduced.
+Table~\ref{tab:comparison_dnvs_dataset} provides a comparative overview of our dataset alongside existing DyNVS datasets.
+The early DyNVS datasets~\cite{li2022neural, pumarola2021d, yoon2020novel} primarily employed multiview configurations or captured scenes with very limited motion, typically involving mostly rigid objects.
+These datasets paved the way for DyNVS research, with subsequent works~\cite{pumarola2021d, gao2021dynamic, du2021neural, park2021nerfies, Hexplane, kplanes_2023, shao2023tensor4d, fang2022fast} exploring deforming canonical geometries over time to model scene dynamics.
+To advance DyNVS toward practical AR/VR applications, more user-friendly datasets captured using handheld mobile phones were later introduced.
 Nerfies~\cite{park2021nerfies} pioneered handheld iPhone captures, though its scenes remained largely static.
-HyperNeRF~\cite{park2021hypernerf} then introduced more rapid and varied motions, and DyCheck~\cite{gao2022monocular} further resolved camera teleportation issues seen in HyperNeRF.
-These monocular datasets have motivated research mitigating overfitting to training videos in these settings.
-Some approaches~\cite{kim2024ua4dgs, wang2024shape, zhang2024bags} focus on leveraging additional priors such as diffusion models~\cite{rombach2022high}, depth estimation models~\cite{yang2024depth}, and point trackers~\cite{yang2023cotracker}, while others~\cite{ wang2024shape, huang2023sc,kwak2025modecgs, kratimenos2024dynmf, cai2024dyna} emphasize constraining deformation by adopting techniques like motion factorization~\cite{tomasi1992shape} or As-Rigid-As-Possible (ARAP) regularization~\cite{sorkine2007as}.
-Nonetheless, the primary objective across these datasets remains photorealistic reconstruction, with limited emphasis on physics-aware dynamic modeling~\footnote{Note that some recent datasets have also been introduced, but they are typically tailored to specific scenarios, such as event cameras~\cite{bhattacharya2024evdnerf}, HDR rendering~\cite{wu2024fast}, specular lighting effects~\cite{yan2023nerf}, or human motion capture~\cite{lewin2023dynamic}.}.
+HyperNeRF~\cite{park2021hypernerf} then introduced more rapid and varied motions, and DyCheck~\cite{gao2022monocular} further addressed camera teleportation artifacts observed in HyperNeRF.
+These monocular datasets have motivated research aimed at mitigating overfitting to training views, with some approaches~\cite{kim2024ua4dgs, zhang2024bags, wang2024shape} leveraging additional priors such as diffusion models~\cite{rombach2022high}, depth estimators~\cite{yang2024depth}, and point trackers~\cite{yang2023cotracker}, while others~\cite{huang2023sc, wang2024shape, kratimenos2024dynmf, kwak2025modecgs, cai2024dyna} constrain deformation via motion factorization~\cite{tomasi1992shape} or As-Rigid-As-Possible (ARAP) regularization~\cite{sorkine2007as}.
+Nonetheless, the primary objective across these datasets remains photorealistic reconstruction, with limited emphasis on physics-aware dynamic modeling.